-Microfiber blankets and throws add affordable quality to the ambiance of living spaces but also provide much-needed warmth and soft stylish comfort with exciting textures that make a home more homely.
+Microfiber blankets and throws are a fairly recent addition to the many bedding and décor fabrics used in modern homes.
+They not only add affordable quality to the ambiance of living spaces but also provide much-needed warmth and soft stylish comfort with exciting textures that make a home more homely.

 Microfiber fabrics come in different grades with each being purpose-driven.
 From kitchen cleaning cloths to sheets, pillowcases, blankets, throws, and even clothing, microfiber has truly become part of everyday life across the world.